 To be authentic, you must have a mission and set of values that you stay true to.
 Additionally, you should show genuine care for your customers and support them in being true to themselves.
 Feeling supported by a brand is powerful to a consumer, and they’re quite likely to become a loyal fan and even advocate for your brand.

 One practical way to demonstrate authenticity is to infuse your brand story into your site.
 Take a look at what Orizaba does: it showcases where its products come from and explains why these products (and the brand itself) are different from competitors.
+By doing this, you can create a unique user experience that increases product adoption, and customers proceed from a cognitive state (being aware and informed) to the emotional state (liking and preference) and finally to the behavioral or conative state (deciding and purchasing).

 Compare Your Product to the Competition